gebbber/useTranslate/README.md

 Messages.Hello = {enUS: 'Hello there.'};
 ```

 The translator function will look for `ENUS`, not `enUS`, because all-caps was used in the `avail` list of languages.
 Hyphens are removed, but case must match between the languages specified as object properties, and the tags listed in '`avail`'.
+(This example would actually work as written, but not because it's found the language&mdash;rather because it'll fall back to the only message present on the object.)

 ## Questions and Comments